 Immediately following the planned IRM activities in April 2012, Stantec also observed building demolition to assess the potential for adverse soil or groundwater impacts to exist beneath the demolished structures.
 During these activities petroleum-impacted soil was encountered beneath an abandoned oil-fired heater near the north property line.
 In addition, a septic tank and dry well associated with the restroom of the former maintenance shop building were found to contain petroleum-impacted sludge and/or water.
-These environmental conditions were addressed as supplemental IRM activities; details are provided below.
+These environmental conditions were addressed at the time of the IRM program; details are provided below.